Preeyal/Preeyal/README.md

-#Hello fellow engineers!
+Hello fellow engineers!🎈
-Preeyal is the owner of this account.
+- ✨ Preeyal is the owner of this account.
 - 👋 I'm Data Enthusiast
 - 👀 I’m currently working on Data Analytics Projects
 - 🌱 Every day I learn about Tableau & Microsoft Excel